 The terms of reference for this Rapporteur Group are as follows, keeping in mind the objectives of the ITU-T Strategic Plan (Resolution 71, Busan, 2014):

 a.
-Advise TSAG and SGs on standardisation strategies for the Sector by identifying the main technological trends, and market, economic and policy needs in the ITU-T's fields of activity.
-This may include, for example, conducting informal gap analysis, industry consultations and market enquiries, taking into account input and feedback from relevant groups and activities inside ITU-T (such as the CTO group and Technology Watch) and outside ITU-T.
+Advise TSAG on and inform SGs about potential standardisation strategies for the Sector by identifying the main technological trends, and market, economic and policy needs in the ITU-T's fields of activity without directing particular work or outcomes..
+This may include, for example, conducting informal gap analysis, industry consultations, dialogue and market enquiries, taking into account input and feedback from relevant groups and activities inside ITU-T (such as the CTO group and Technology Watch) and outside ITU-T.

 b.
-Develop standardization strategies to take account of the main technical trends, and market, economic and policy needs.
+Identify potential standardization strategies to take account of the main technical trends, and market, economic and policy needs, for consideration by TSAG.

 c.
-Identify possible topics and issues for consideration in ITU-T from a strategic standardisation perspective.
+Identify possible topics and issues for consideration by TSAG from a strategic standardisation perspective.

 d.
-To provide input via TSAG to relevant groups and assist, as appropriate, in the development of long-term strategic plans for the Sector.
+To provide input to TSAG, in the development of long-term strategic plans for the Sector.

 e.
-In order to progress and facilitate discussion in the Rapporteur Group, “champions” may be selected from among the members of the Group to provide information on the substance of individual issues and topics.
+In order to progress and facilitate discussion in the Rapporteur Group, “facilitator” may be selected from among the members of the Group to provide information on the substance of individual issues and topics to TSAG.
+In case no relevant ITU-T lead study group could be identified for a particular new topic, the Rapporteur Group will nominate a facilitator from RG-StdsStrat group.
+This facilitator may rely on external resources .

 f.
 The Rapporteur Group meeting is open to participation from all ITU-T members.
-At the discretion of the management team of the Rapporteur Group, individual experts may be invited to join the meetings.
+At the discretion of the management team of the Rapporteur Group, individual experts may be invited to join relevant meetings.

 g.
-The TSB Director is invited to play an active advisory role in the RG, and in particular to provide the output of Technology Watch as instructed by WTSA Res.
+The TSB Director is invited to play an active consultative role in the RG, in particular to provide the output of Technology Watch as instructed by WTSA Res.
 66 (rev. Dubai, 2012) and of the chief technology officer (CTO) meetings that he organises in accordance with WTSA Res.
 68 (Rev. Dubai, 2012).

 h.
 RG- StdsStrat shall use e-meetings and/or collocate with existing meetings as much as possible.